How to add the “Verified” badge to your commits in the GitHub

 Generate new GPG key

-Now, when you run the above command to list existing GPG keys, you should get a similar output to the following.
+Now, run the previous command again to list down existing GPG keys.
+You should get an output similar to the following.
 From the list of GPG keys, copy the GPG key ID you’d like to use.
 In this example, the GPG key ID is

 uid [ultimate] chathurabuddi (Chathura Buddhika) <email@example.com>

 Now run the following command by replacing the copied GPG key ID.
 This will print the GPG key ID in ASCII armor format.

 —--BEGIN PGP PUBLIC KEY BLOCK--- and ending with

 Now login to GitHub and navigate to “Settings” → “SSH and GPG keys”.
 Click on “New GPG key” and add your generated GPG key.

 To sign your commits locally, you need to configure Git CLI with the GPG key you’d like to use.
 To set your GPG signing key in Git, run the following command by replacing the copied GPG key ID in the previous step.

 Then you can run the following command to sign all of your future commits automatically.